 Herman was at a Ford dealership waiting on his car to be fixed when he picked up a copy of a magazine, “Ford Times.”
 On the cover story was about the New York State Fireman’s Musters.

 “My wife and I went to a muster that next summer in Syracuse, New York and that’s where I first talked to anyone about buying a fire truck and fixing it up,” said Herman.

 Today, Herman owns 20 pieces of antique fire apparatus that he’s restored; he keeps them safe and secure in his 10,000-square-foot, twice-added-on-to barn on his property about 20 miles west of Petersburg, Va.

-"People don't realize how inexpensive it is to buy these old fire trucks, he said.
-"I purchased my first piece for $250 at auction.
+“People don’t realize how inexpensive it is to buy these old fire trucks, he said.
+“I purchased my first piece for $250 at auction.
 There are way more trucks available for purchase and restoration than there are people to buy them.
-About 90 percent of old fire apparatus is going to wind up in the salvage yard, not in somebody's garage or barn."
+About 90% of old fire apparatus is going to wind up in the salvage yard, not in somebody’s garage or barn.”

-So maybe there are more out there who want to save these treasures of a fire service long gone who are hesitant to jump into the great unknown if apparatus restoration.
+So maybe there are more out there who want to save these treasures of a fire service long gone who are hesitant to jump into the great unknown of apparatus restoration.
 I asked Herman what advice he had for someone interested in buying and restoring old fire apparatus.